 While the bonus categories change every quarter, you can always use the tips below to earn more with your Discover it Cash Back card.

-But first, let’s peer ahead at Discover it Cash Back’s 5% categories for the rest of 2020.
+But first, let’s peer ahead at Discover it Cash Back’s 5% categories for 2021.

 - Q1: Grocery stores, Walgreens, CVS

-- Q2: Gas stations, Uber, Lyft, and wholesale clubs (such as Costco and Sam’s Club)
+- Q2: Gas stations, select screaming services, and wholesale clubs (such as Costco and Sam’s Club)

 - Q3: Restaurants, PayPal